Azure/Azure-Sentinel/Parsers/ASimAuthentication/ARM/EmptyAuthentication/README.md

-# Azure Sentinel ASIM DNS Normalization Parser
+# Azure Sentinel ASIM Authentication Normalization Parser

 This template deploys the ASIM Authentication schema parser for Azure Sentinel.
 The parser is a part of the Azure Sentinel Information Mode.